thaw-ui/thaw/thaw/src/loading_bar/docs/mod.md

     <MessageBarBody>
       <h3 style="margin: 0">"Prerequisite"</h3>
       <p>
-        "If you want to use loading bar, you need to wrap the component where you call related methods inside LoadingBarProvider and use use_loading_bar to get the API."
+        "If you want to use loading bar, you need to wrap the component where you call related methods inside LoadingBarProvider and use LoadingBarInjection::expect_use to get the API."
       </p>
     </MessageBarBody>
 </MessageBar>